vitor93gs/swe_salvage_test_script/README.md

 ## Environment Variables

-SWE-agent needs at least one of these set **on the host** (they’re passed into the container when running SWE-agent):
+SWE-agent needs at least one of the API keys set **on the host**, either in an env file that can be passed as a flag in the CLI call, or exported like this (they’re passed into the container when running SWE-agent):

 ```bash
 export OPENAI_API_KEY=sk-...           # for OpenAI models